Hat Yai: Education

 Prince of Songkla University is the oldest and largest university in southern Thailand.
 The main campus is near Hat Yai downtown; the campus area covers Hat Yai city and Kho Hong town.
-This public university is always ranked one of the top national universities.
+This public university is ranked one of the top national universities.
 The first private university in southern Thailand, Hatyai University, is also located in the urban area of Hat Yai.
 In addition, Ramkhamhaeng University's campus is near the international airport.

 Hat Yai is also home to several famous high schools, including the country's top ten, Hatyaiwittayalai School (public).
 Another well-known public school is Hatyaiwittayalaisomboonkulkanya School, the former branch of Hatyaiwittayalai.
 In addition, there are several popular private schools in greater Hat Yai, including Saengthong Vitthaya School, Thidanukhro School, and PSU Wittayanusorn School.

 Climate

 Hat Yai has a tropical monsoon climate (Am), which is hot and humid, like other parts of Southern Thailand.
 Hat Yai has only two seasons; wet and dry.
 The wet season, which is influenced by monsoon and rain storms, is from April to December, while the sunny dry season is only from January to March.
 Additionally, there have been occasional floods in Hat Yai, due to the heavy rain; it can rain for twenty-two days in November with more than 317 mm of precipitation.